 - Sole decision-making responsibility

 - One parent cares for and makes decisions about the children on their own.
 The other parent may or may not have parenting time with the kids.

 - Joint decision-making responsibility

 - Both parents make decisions about the children together.
 It has nothing to do with how much time the children spend with each parent.

 - This type of custody has nothing to do with decision‑making but focuses on which parent the child lives with and when because this impacts how child support is paid.

-- When one parent has custody of one or more children and the other parent has custody of the other children.
+- When one parent has decision-making responsibility forof one or more children and the other parent has decision-making responsibility for the other children.